Introduction

 If the preflight checks all passed and you opted to continue, the only thing left to do is wait for a few minutes until KNIME Hub finishes installing!
 You should see the installation turn the Ready status (top left) to green after 15-20 minutes.

-If you cannot access the KNIME Business Hub Webapp URL after the Ready status has turned green, the first troubleshooting step would be to check the Config tab in the KNIME Business Hub Admin Console and ensure the URLs are configured properly.
+If you cannot access the KNIME Business Hub Webapp URL after the Ready status has turned green, the first troubleshooting step would be to check the Config tab in the KOTS Admin Console and ensure the URLs are configured properly.

 Navigating to the Webapp URL should display the KNIME Business Hub landing page.